-David Zenk and Brian Kerr join KPMB’s leadership
+KPMB appoints David Zenk and Brian Kerr to leadership team

 Article content

-Principal David Zenk and associate Brian Kerr have joined KPMB’s growing leadership team.
+David Zenk and Brian Kerr have joined KPMB’s growing leadership team.
+Both accomplished architects, David was recently appointed principal and Brian was named associate.

-An accomplished architect of academic buildings, arts facilities, libraries, and athletic venues, David arrives at KPMB following more than 30 years at the Cambridge, Massachusetts-based GUND Partnership.
-As managing principal, David led project design exploration, guided the senior design management group, and oversaw business development strategy.
+David — an experienced architect of academic buildings, arts facilities, libraries, and athletic venues — arrives at KPMB following more than 30 years at the Cambridge, Massachusetts-based GUND Partnership.
+As managing principal, David led GUND Partnership’s project design exploration, guided the senior design management group, and oversaw business development strategy.

 Associate Brian Kerr and office manager Jill Buckley also join KPMB from GUND, which closed in 2025 following founder Graham Gund’s passing and more than 50 years of architectural practice.

-The hires coincide with the opening of KPMB’s new Cambridge, Massachusetts office, established to support U.S.-based clients and institutions.
-The Cambridge studio operates in close collaboration with KPMB’s design leadership and 130 team members in Toronto.
+The appointments coincide with the opening of KPMB’s new Cambridge, Massachusetts office, established to support U.S.-based clients and institutions.
+The Cambridge studio will operate in close collaboration with KPMB’s design leadership and 130 team members in Toronto.

 “After three decades, I’m thrilled to begin this new chapter in my own career and help shape the next one for KPMB,” says David.
 “KPMB has a great portfolio of work and significant experience designing successful academic facilities, cultural venues, and corporate workplaces across the U.S. — and I’m excited for what we’ll accomplish together.”